 Forklift accidents can be devastating in the workplace.
-This article will give you the information you need to stop forklift accidents, improve forklift safety and create a safety culture.
+This article will give you the information you need to stop them, improve forklift safety and create a safety culture.
 By knowing the common causes and taking effective measures you can reduce the risk of accidents and create a safer environment for everyone.
-The following sections will go into understanding forklift accidents and how to improve the culture of safety to prevent them.
+The following sections will go into understanding forklift accidents and how to improve the safety awareness to prevent them.

 Understanding Forklift Accidents

-Understanding forklift accidents is key to reducing the risk in your workplace.
-This section will look at the common forklift accidents and the underlying causes.
-We’ll also look at the statistics on forklift accidents and the impact on workplace safety.
-By knowing the common causes of forklift accidents we can identify the areas to improve and develop targeted prevention strategies.
+Understanding how forklift accidents occur is key to reducing the risk.
+This section will look at the common accidents and the underlying causes.
+We’ll also look at the statistics on accidents and the impact on workplace safety.
+By knowing the common causes we can identify the areas to improve and develop targeted prevention strategies.
 This is crucial to prioritising safety procedures and making a safer workplace for forklift operators and pedestrians.

 Common Forklift Accidents and Causes

-There are several types of forklift accidents in the workplace.
+There are several common types of accidents in the worksite.
 These can include safety procedures, training, and regular maintenance checks.

 - Collisions with pedestrians or objects